Frequently Asked Questions

 How many people will be on each group?

-Our groups vary in size, but are generally between 15 to 50 participants (1 bus load).
-As a rule, Mater Dei Tours never takes more than one bus!
-A pilgrimage atmosphere on contemplation cannot be properly maintained with large groups with more than one bus.
-Large groups never have enough time to meet everyone in the group and risk the accessibility to the Sacraments (especially the Sacrament of Confession which is an important part of a Pilgrimage).
+Our groups vary in size, but are generally between 25 to 50 participants (1 bus load).
+As a rule, Mater Dei Tours usually never takes more than one bus (in rare exceptions, we take 2 buses).
+A pilgrimage atmosphere of contemplation cannot be properly maintained with large groups of multiple buses.
+Large groups never provide enough time for everyone to meet each other in the group.
+And large groups risk the accessibility to the Sacraments (especially the Sacrament of Confession which is an important part of a Pilgrimage).

 How do I secure my space on the tour?

 Your deposit and completed registration form secures your space.
-Simply print and complete our online form and fax or mail the copy or call us today for a hard copy of the brochure.
-You may also call and reserve your spot with a Visa or Master Card.
+Simply print and complete our online form and fax, email or mail the copy or call us today for a hard copy of the brochure.

 What is a single room supplement?

-Hotels throughout Europe and Mexico base their room rates on double occupancy.
+Hotels throughout Europe, Mexico and the Holy Land, base their rates on double occupancy, per person.
 When a room is occupied by one person, these hotels require a single supplement to help cover the loss of the second occupant.
+In some cases, the single rooms may be smaller, but will still require a single supplement.

 Is there an escort from Mater Dei Tours on the Pilgrimage?

-Unless otherwise requested by an organizing parish, club or a Priest, all of our tours will have a representative of Mater Dei Tours from start to finish.
+Unless otherwise requested by an organizing parish, club or a Priest, all of our pilgrimages will have a Director from Mater Dei Tours from start to finish.
+Whenever one of our Director is not accompanying the pilgrimage, the tour will be called a "St. Joseph Tour".

 Is there a dress code on a Pilgrimage?